 Using a computer program in art production can confuse and diminish the endeavor's value in the public's eyes.
 That is unfortunate since, in my view, it is a significant advancement in the development of tools for art and the potential of non-objective art.

-The rules of communication of pure form are simpler than symbolic language communication; they are understood explicitly.
-The meaning is in the simple and direct perception; there is no need for symbolic reference or the completion of visual perception by abstraction through the brain and eye circuitry.
-That is not dissimilar from communication in music, where chords are perceived directly by all as tones of specific frequency combined proportionally.
+they are understood explicitly.
+The meaning lies in the simple, direct perception; there is no need for symbolic reference or for the completion of visual perception through abstraction in the brain and eye circuitry.
+That is not dissimilar to communication in music, where chords are perceived directly by all as tones of specific frequencies combined in proportion.
 The response to a musical form and composition is meaningfully subjective yet understandable without representation or abstraction.
 Form in music is also its content!
-The recursive phenomena of music and non-objective art are their great strength; a more direct and clear expression of meaning and intentionThe minimalist pattern music of Philip Glass is distinct but similar in construction to J. S. Bach's contrapuntal harmonic progression of multiple voices in a fugue.
+The recursive phenomena of music and non-objective art are their great strength, a more direct and clear expression of meaning and intentionThe minimalist pattern music of Philip Glass is distinct but similar in construction to J. S. Bach's contrapuntal harmonic progression of multiple voices in a fugue.
 Both have echoes of mathematical structures and are invariant to cultural and contextual references.
-They are self-contained in their form of communication but powerful in how they elicit an emotional response.
+They are self-contained in their form of communication but powerful in their ability to elicit an emotional response.

 My use of a programming language in producing non-objective art is inspired by two powerful mathematical concepts: recursion and isomorphism.
-Recursion is something defined in terms of itself, and isomorphism is defined as a map that preserves sets and relations among elements, a process of information and form preservation.
+Recursion is defined in terms of itself, and an isomorphism is a map that preserves sets and relations among elements, a process of preserving information and form.
 Both concepts provide inner logic and the potential for artistic expression.
-The computer programming languages used to implement these concepts themselves give no meaning.
+The computer programming languages used to implement these concepts themselves do not convey meaning.
 They only decipher the intent.
 The form of the programming language has no content, but the translation of the instructions does.
 The computer's decoding process is an isomorphic process that generates a specific result, in this case, the progression of mathematically defined curves.
-A similar process in nature is in the role of DNA in decoding genotype (instructions) to generate phenotype (form).
-Here the parallel is not literal but mathematical.
+A similar process in nature is in the role of DNA in decoding the genotype (instructions) to generate the phenotype (form).
+Here, the parallel is not literal but mathematical.
 To me, this fundamental connection of nature to information processing is very intriguing.

 Aki Z.K.
 July 2020